 We encourage enabling https/SSL protection for all logged in user activity.
-Customers can provide SSL certs or we can obtain certs via CloudFlare.
+Customers can provide SSL certs or we can obtain certs via Let’s Encrypt.

 Backups & Disaster Recovery

-Networks are hosted on a cluster of multiple web and database servers for built-in replication and redundancy.
+Networks are hosted on a cluster of multiple web and database servers for built-in replication, load balancing and redundancy.
 Nightly database backups are encrypted and then stored with Amazon S3.
-Backups are kept for at least 30 days.
+Backups are kept for at least 7 days and no more than 30 days.
 Backups are verified and full restores are tested on a bi-weekly basis.